tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_2.md

 I settled into the passenger's seat, feeling the car's familiar worn-in grooves against my back.
 I slammed the door shut, harder than I intended, earning a sharp look from Ash.

-"You've got to stop doing this, you know."
+"Reine, you've got to stop doing this, you know."
 His voice was calm, a contrast to the charged silence that filled the car.

 I shot him a defensive look.
 "Doing what?"